piernik-dev/piernik/INSTALL.md

 For Ubuntu try:

     sudo apt install git make mpich libhdf5-mpich-dev libfftw3-dev\
-    pkg-config
+    pkg-config python pep8 python-numpy

+If the above complains that `E: Unable to locate package mpich` then do:

+    sudo add-apt-repository universe

+and try again to install the pacages mentioned above.
 You may use `libhdf5-openmpi-dev` and `openmpi-bin` if you prefer OpenMPI over MPICH.

 ## Fedora